jcaillon/valet/tests.d/1106-self-update/results.approved.md

   - 4. Copy the examples in the user valet directory ~/.valet.d.

-  - 5. Copy the extras (vscode snippets) in the user valet directory ~/.valet.d.

-  - 6. Run self setup command (in case of an installation).
+  - 6. Run self setup command (in case of a new installation) or re-export the config.

-  - 7. Try to update (fetch merge -ff-only) the git repositories and all installed extensions in your valet user directory.
+  - 7. Try to update (fetch merge --ff-only) the git repositories and all installed extensions in your valet user directory.

 USAGE